jgraichen/msgr/README.md

 create a controller.
 That's all you need to process requests.

 With *Msgr* you can do the same for asynchronous AMQP messaging.
-Just define your routes, create your consumer and watch you app processing messages.
+Just define your routes, create your consumer and watch your app processing messages.

 ## Installation